RocketSim CLI

 Section titled “Interactions”RocketSim supports the most common agent interactions through rocketsim interact:

-rocketsim interact tap --label "Continue"rocketsim interact tap 210 642rocketsim interact long-press --label "Delete"rocketsim interact swipe --direction uprocketsim interact swipe --from 200,650 --to 200,150rocketsim interact type "hello@example.com"rocketsim interact button homeWhy --agent matters
+rocketsim interact tap --label "Continue"rocketsim interact tap 210 642rocketsim interact long-press --label "Delete"rocketsim interact swipe --direction uprocketsim interact swipe --from 200,650 --to 200,150rocketsim interact type "hello@example.com"rocketsim interact button homeinteract is designed to work with fresh screen state.
+When an agent uses the Agent Skill, RocketSim can guide it toward safer command sequences and recovery paths if the screen changes between inspection and interaction.

 Section titled “Why --agent matters”The --agent flag reduces the element output from full JSON to a compact pipe-delimited format.
 That means fewer tokens per screen read, faster agent decision loops, and easier recovery after each interaction.